Abuoblie/projectJava/README.md

              # Vscode setup for java developement
                   # Installations
-                       for new vscode users, you can install the all-in-one coding pack for java at https://aka.ms/vscode-java-installer-win for Windows users or https://aka.ms/vscode-java-installer-macOS for mac. this will install both Jdk and vscode on your system
+                       for new vscode users, you can install the all-in-one coding pack for java at https://aka.ms/vscode-java-installer-win for Windows users or https://aka.ms/vscode-java-installer-mac for mac. this will install both Jdk and vscode on your system

+                       Existing users will have to install jdk if they haven't?

+                   # Extensions
+                        Java Extension Pack  - vscjava.vscode-java-pack
+                            to install the package
+                            1) open file menu
+                            2) choose preferences
+                            3) extension
+                            4) In the search box above, search for java expansion pack
+                            5) install it and you are ready to create your first Java project

          # Online platform